MaterializeInc/materialize/doc/user/content/manage/user-management/_index.md

 * Prevent accident operations from unauthorized users

-* Isolate access to user-facing data from internal organization data
+* Isolate access to user-facing data from internal organization data T

-Materialize object access is also dependant on cluster privileges.
+Materialize object access is also dependent on cluster privileges.
-Users who need access to an object like a database must also have the same level of access to the cluster.
+Roles that need access to an object that use compute resources must also have the same level of access to the cluster.
+Materialize objects that use compute resources are:

+* Replicas
+* Sources
+* Sinks
+* Indexes
+* Materialized views

-The next sections go over the concepts of authorization and authentication and the objects within Materialize.
+he next sections go over the concepts of authorization and authentication and the objects within Materialize.

 ## Authentication vs. authorization